Menu

 Ideate & Prototype

 I led ideation sessions with stakeholders and the website agency to brainstorm structural and content improvements.
-I created preliminary layouts in an MS Word file specifically for all non-designer stakeholders.

 I led ideation sessions with stakeholders and the website agency to brainstorm structural and content improvements.
-I created preliminary layouts in an MS Word file specifically for all non-designer stakeholders.

 Competitive audit